courtneypike/Introduction-to-Git/readme.md

 **Introduction to Git**

-Git is a version control system for software development, but can be used for a wide variety of projects, small or large
+Git is a version control system for software development, but can be used for a wide variety of projects, technical or non-technical.

-Main goal: track changes over time
+GIT's main goal: efficiently track changes over time